Stage 3 Draft / February 1, 2023

 1.1.6 GetDurationUnitOptions ( unit, options, baseStyle, stylesList, digitalBase, prevStyle )

-The abstract operation GetDurationUnitOptions takes arguments unit (a String), options (an ECMAScript language value), baseStyle (a String), stylesList (a List of String), digitalBase (a String), and prevStyle (a String) and returns either a normal completion containing a Record with [[Style]] and [[Display]] fields, or an abrupt completion.
-It extracts the relevant options for any given unit from an options bag and returns them as a Record.
+The abstract operation GetDurationUnitOptions takes arguments unit (a String), options (an Object), baseStyle (a String), stylesList (a List of Strings), digitalBase (a String), and prevStyle (a String) and returns either a normal completion containing a Record with [[Style]] and [[Display]] fields, or an abrupt completion.
+It extracts the relevant options for any given unit from an Object and returns them as a Record.
 It performs the following steps when called:

 2. Let displayDefault be "always".